siyingcheng/smile-docs/docs/notes/sql/DQL.md

 SELECT * FROM person OFFSET 10 LIMIT 10;
 SELECT * FROM person OFFSET 5 FETCH FIRST 5 ROW ONLY;
 SELECT * FROM person OFFSET 5 FETCH FIRST ROW ONLY;
--- equlas: SELECT * FROM person OFFSET 5 FETCH FIRST 1 ROW ONLY;
+-- equals: SELECT * FROM person OFFSET 5 FETCH FIRST 1 ROW ONLY;

 -- condition
 SELECT * FROM employee WHERE country_of_birth = 'China';